avosalmon/artisan-airlines/docs/01-search-flight.md

 - The user selects the departure and arrival dates
 - The user selects the number of passengers
 - The user clicks the search button
-- The user is redirected to the flight search results page or the flight search results are displayed on the same page
+- The user is redirected to the flight search results page

 ## Flight search results

 - The user sees a list of flights
 - The user can select a flight to view the flight details
+- The user selects the fare class
+- The user clicks the "proceed" button
+- The user is redirected to the flight booking page under the booking module

 ## Database tables